 Long lost tales under crispy leaves tan,

-coves of blankets as dome over my bed,
+coves of blankets like a dome over my bed

 lively small worlds bustling, all strategically working

-Cold earth corners waiting for warmth again, house, home, hearth, and table.
+Cold earth corners waiting for warmth again, house, home, hearth, table.

-I’m up half the night, morning, and day, evening is day and
+I’m up half the night, morning, day, evening and again

 bursting small episodes in the best of dawn and dusk hours.

-Lazy afternoon sweats, mint and picnic berry soothing cool.
+Lazy afternoon sweets, mint and picnic berry soothing cool.

-Curious eyes look for crumbs, for the birdbath, for shade,
+Curious eyes look for crumbs, for the water, for shade,

 patiently reluctant gray tides of change, rolling the free range back.